stefanpeidli/stefanpeidli.github.io/_posts/2022-08-07-academia-industry.md

 ---
 layout: post
-title: Beyond the PostDoc - academia vs industry
+title: Beyond the PostDoc
-subtitle: And this is a subtitle
+subtitle: On a PhD career perspective in academia or industry
 tags: [academia, industry, career]
 comments: true
 ---